A Pragmatic Guide to Data Engineering Project Management

 How much should we budget for a data engineering consulting engagement?

-Insist on a detailed Statement of Work (SOW) that ties payments to the delivery of specific milestones.
-This provides superior budget control compared to an open-ended time-and-materials contract.
+Insist on a detailed Statement of Work that ties payments to the delivery of specific milestones.
+This provides better budget control than an open-ended time-and-materials contract.

-Key Takeaway: Be highly skeptical of proposals significantly below this cost benchmark.
+Key Takeaway: Be skeptical of a rate far below $45/hr.
 In data engineering, rock-bottom rates are a direct indicator of junior talent.
-This creates short-term savings but incurs substantial long-term costs from architectural errors, technical debt, and extensive rework.
+That creates short-term savings but incurs substantial long-term costs from architectural errors, technical debt, and extensive rework.

 Data-driven market researcher with 20+ years in market research and 10+ years helping software agencies and IT organizations make evidence-based decisions.
 Former market research analyst at Aviva Investors and Credit Suisse.